Personal injury cases need three things:

 The third thing is there must be an ability of the at-fault party to pay for your damages, either through an insurance policy or otherwise.
 Most people driving Texas roads do not have the kind of personal assets necessary to pay for medical treatment resulting from an injury.
-Therefore, we typically need the at-fault party to have liability insurance to pay for the damages.
-Otherwise, our only option is to go after the at-fault personal assets, which is very difficult in Texas.
+Therefore, Attorney Greg Jackson typically needs the at-fault party to have liability insurance to pay for the damages.
+Otherwise, his only option is to go after the at-fault personal assets, which is very difficult in Texas.
 This is why it is also important for people to carry uninsured motorist and underinsured motorist coverage to protect themselves.
 These coverages really do not cost much to have on a personal insurance policy.

 It Is a Good Idea To Have Underinsured/Uninsured Motorist Coverage?

 People often reject the uninsured or underinsured motorist coverage when they buy their own personal insurance because it adds few dollars to their premium.
 In the long run, it really helps in a situation where a person is involved in a wreck with someone who does not have insurance or who does not have enough insurance to pay for the injuries they caused.

 In this situations, your own underinsured motorist policy would apply and cover the damages.
 Attorney Greg Jackson has helped a lot of clients claim benefits through their own insurance because they had the foresight to insure themselves against getting involved in a wreck with someone who did not have insurance.
 This actually happens more often than people think.